Matt Hutchison – Testing Curator

 I have a passion for learning and improving my craft, as well as sharing what I know with others.
 I founded the Software QA & Testing meetup in Columbus, Ohio, and act as a facilitator leading group discussions on a variety of testing topics.

-To give a little something back to the testing community that I have been so heavily influenced by, I put together Testing Bits on a weekly basis sharing news, articles, and blog postings that testers may find of value.
+To give a little something back to the testing community that I have been so heavily influenced by, we put together Testing Bits on a weekly basis sharing news, articles, and blog postings that testers may find of value.

 Feel free to reach out to me if you want to talk testing or if you would like to let me know about your blog (if you haven’t seen me post your blog or articles).
 I am also always on the watch to find new sources of information.

-I hope you enjoy this blog!
+We hope you enjoy this blog!